GokuMohandas/Made-With-ML/README.md

 ### Who is the author?
 - I've deployed large scale ML systems at Apple as well as smaller systems with constraints at startups and want to share the common principles I've learned.
-- I created the ([old](hhttps://twitter.com/madewithml/status/1284503478685978625)) Made With ML so that the community can explore, learn and build ML and I learned how to build it into an end-to-end product that's currently used by over 20K monthly active users.
 - Connect with me on <a href="https://twitter.com/GokuMohandas" target="_blank"><i class="fab fa-twitter ai-color-info mr-1"></i>Twitter</a> and <a href="https://www.linkedin.com/in/goku" target="_blank"><i class="fab fa-linkedin ai-color-primary mr-1"></i>LinkedIn</a>

 ### Why is this free?